 In 1990, Bogner Jr directed a highly ‘1990s’ adventure romp called Fire, Ice and Dynamite – which was one of the first films to showcase extreme alpine sports which were less familiar to world audiences (just as contemporary skiing was to cinema audiences in the late 1960s – 1968’s Downhill Racer being a notable exception).
 Fire, Ice and Dynamite also starred one Roger Moore as the head of the Megathon Foundation.
-In fact, if the Winter Olympics doesn’t have this message from the late Sir Roger then I will do the luge in nothing but my pants (and not my best pants either).
+In fact, it is still a tragedy how every Winter Olympics is not launched by this message from the late Sir Roger…

-Bond and the Winter Olympics have met more than once, with the Games forming the backdrop of OHMSS, 1981’s For Your Eyes Only (filmed at the location of the 1956 Games in Cortina d’Ampezzo and featured some good and bad ex and current Winter Olympians as characters) and 1999’s The World Is Not Enough shot on location at Chamonix, where the first Winter Olympics were held in 1924.
+Bond, Bogner and the Winter Olympics have met more than once.
+The Games formed a backdrop to OHMSS, 1981’s For Your Eyes Only (filmed at the location of the 1956 Games in Cortina d’Ampezzo and 1999’s The World Is Not Enough was shot on location at Chamonix, where the first Winter Olympics were held in 1924.

-But of course the Bond master of skiing and ski-wear was the late, great Sir Roger Moore.
+Bogner Jr. continues to spearhead his company, kitted out various Winter Olympic athletes, designed the official winter-wear for the German 2014 Sochi team and chaired the Munich 2018 Winter Games bid campaign.
+But, of course the Bond master of skiing and ski-wear was the late, great Sir Roger Moore.
 No-one rocked a canary-yellow ski-suit more than Roger.
-No Bond possibly sold more winter breaks than Roger.
-Maybe someone somewhere can remember the man as they throw themselves down a luge run, ski jump, piste, curling arena or ice hockey match – because he was the master of them all!
-Somewhere in the universe, Sir Roger has already made it back to the lodge, has opened the fireside Bolly and is waiting for some help to fold that Union Jack parachute back into its backpack.
+No Bond possibly sold more winter breaks, sixth form salopettes and ski-lodge glamour fantasies than Sir Roger Moore.
+Maybe someone somewhere can remember the man as they throw themselves down a luge run, ski jump, piste, curling arena or ice hockey match – because he was the master of them all.
+Somewhere in the universe, Sir Roger has already made it back to the lodge, has opened the fireside Bollinger and is waiting for some help to fold that Union flag parachute back into its BOGNER backpack.